Ashwashere4/Sport-Dorks/docs/DesignDoc.md

 ## Architecture and Design

 This section describes the application architecture.

+### Design Principals
+Dependency inversion:

+>_Critical for doing unit testing since we can inject test/mock objects.
+This was used for the tests with the mock*insertfilehere*dao.
+We were able to create mockDAO for testing.

+Single Responsibility:

+>_Both inventory and facilities use single responsibility, they run on a inventory system meaning that they have different classes for different functions.
+They each have a controller, model, and persistence that each have their own functions.

+Open/Close Principle:

+>_ By creating interfaces like InventoryDAO, we can create new classes that interact inventoryDAO without affect any other classes.
+We can use this to create for example a database that consists of all the things in the inventory.
+From there we can inject it into other classes so instead of interacting with json, it can interact with the database

 ### Summary

 The following Tiers/Layers model shows a high-level view of the webapp's architecture.